-As a girl, I loved art.
-I studied Fine Art and Design in college.
-After earning my bachelor's in Fine Art, I worked in the marketing & design field for 14 years.
-My artistic experience is diverse.
-But nothing intrigues me like photography.
-It has been my only job for the last 8 years, full-time.
+I could tell you that as a girl, I loved art.
+That I studied Fine Art and Design in college.
+And that after earning my bachelor's in Fine Art, I worked in the marketing & design field for 14 years.
+And that my artistic experience is diverse.
+And also that photography has been my only job for the last 8 years, full-time.

 What I'd rather tell you is the most important part... photography salvaged me.
 It filled the cracks of my heart.
 It gave me purpose.
 Photography is my medium and love my subject.
 Love is redeeming, even when we've given up hope on it.
 We can find it again through photography.

 I document love... all kinds.
 Especially self-love.